 Greyhounds are a unique dog breed: they are built for speed.
 From the long and narrow head to the curve of their chest and highly tucked waist, these dogs are dramatically beautiful and sleekly built.
 They have historical roots dating back to Egypt over 5,000 years ago where they were at the sides of noblemen, looking elegant and majestic.
 Some believe the thick shock-absorbing pads of their feet were built by Ancient Egypt’s hot deserts, where they were some of the first dogs to roam.

 The World’s Fastest Dogs

 Today, the greyhound is not one of the fastest dog breeds, but actually THE fastest one.
-On the racetrack, the can reach 45 mph in just 30 feet.
+On the racetrack, they can reach 45 mph in just 30 feet.
 But they are also just as quick to enjoy snuggles on the couches around the world.
-Sweet and personable, they really are a lap dog.
+Sweet and personable, they really are lap dogs.

 It’s controversial how many greyhounds were used for racing.
 Some of these dogs were used only for their speed then often placed in animal shelters when they were too old to race.
 Now, there are several non-profits working to have these dogs adopted after their racing days.

 Interested in adopting a greyhound?
 Here are your resources.

 In the U.S., The Greyhound Project is a non-profit organization created with the mission to promote the welfare and the adoption of greyhounds.
 They have a great tagline: “Adopt a greyhound, make a fast friend!”
 They have indicated there is a big need for the adoption of greyhounds.